 A few tips:

 - It’s one room (albeit a big one), so you don’t need to spend too much time here.
-However, save a good 30-60 minutes to take it all in and look at the special exhibition
+However, save a good 30-60 minutes to take it all in and look at any special exhibition that might be on

-- All display information is in both German and English, and a little brochure includes a map of the statues
+- All display information comes in both German and English

 - An interactive screen allows you to learn more about the different parts of the ceiling frescoes

-- The special exhibits all have their own information displays
+- The exhibits all have their own associated text displays

 How to get to the Prunksaal